-Additionally, the obtained results seem to suggest that it is reliable to adopt LST anomalies as 327 328 proxy of soil moisture anomalies, since there is a clear consistency of LST anomalies with the other two datasets.
-Similar results were obtained by Fang et al. (2016) over the continental United States, where 329 the outputs of the thermal-based ALEXI (Atmosphere Land EXchange Inverse) model compare well 330 with soil moisture anomalies from CCI and Noah land-surface model.
-This consideration allows 331 applying the TC analysis to the LST dataset as well, whereas most of the studies in the literature focus 332 on land modelled and microwave soil moisture datasets (i.e., Dorigo et al., 2010; Gruber et al., 2016; Su 333 et al., 2014) with only few notable exceptions including thermal data (e.g., Hain et al., 2011; Yilmaz et 334 al., 2012).
-335
+Overall, the use of LST as proxy of soil moisture anomalies seems based on a reliable assumption, since there is a clear consistency of LST anomalies with the other two datasets.
+This consideration allows applying the TC analysis to the LST dataset as well, whereas most of the studies in the literature focus on land modelled and microwave soil moisture datasets (i.e., Dorigo et al., 2010; Gruber et al., 2016; Su et al., 2014) with only few notable exceptions including thermal data (e.g., Hain et al., 2011).

-The outputs of the correlation analysis were used to detect the cells suitable for the TC technique; since a key hypothesis of the technique is the existence of a linear relation between each model and the (unknown) truth, a necessary condition (even if not sufficient) is the existence of linear relationships among the three datasets.
+The outputs of the correlation analysis were used to detect the cells suitable for the TC technique; since a key hypothesis of the technique is the existence of a linear relation between each model and the (unknown) truth, a necessary condition (even if not sufficient) is the existence of linear relationships among the three models.
 As outcome of the correlation analysis, around 10% of the five macro-areas were removed from the TC analysis due to the absence of this basic condition.

-The maps in Figs. 5 to 7 show the main outcome of the TC analysis, which is the spatial distribution of the error variance (dimensionless, showing the multiple of model standard deviation) for each model, as detailed by Eqs.
+298 The maps in Figs. 5 to 7 show the main outcome of the TC analysis, which is the spatial 299 distribution of the error variance for each model, as detailed by Eqs.
 (3).
-The blank areas in those maps correspond to the cells where no significant linear correlation was observed between all three datasets.
-The results for LIS (Fig. 5) show how the highest errors are observed over the Western U.S., Northern Cape in South Africa and Western/Southern Australia, whereas low errors are observed over the Eastern U.S. On the opposite, the LST dataset displays the highest errors over the latter area (Fig. 6), whereas the lowest errors are observed over Queensland in Australia, Eastern Cape in South Africa and Lesotho.
-The maps in Fig. 7 show that the CCI dataset has consistent patterns of low error variance values over most of Australia, Western India and Central U.S.
+The blank areas in those maps correspond to the cells where no significant linear correlation was observed between all three models.
+300 301 The results for LIS (Fig. 5) show how the highest errors are observed over the Western U.S., Northern 302 Cape in South Africa and Western/Southern Australia, whereas low errors are observed over the Eastern 303 U.S. On the opposite, the LST dataset displays the highest errors over the latter area (Fig. 6), whereas the lowest errors are observed over Queensland in Australia, Eastern Cape in South Africa and Lesotho.
+304 The maps in Fig. 7 show that the CCI dataset has consistent patterns of low error variance values over 305 306 most of Australia, Western India and Central U.S.

-Overall, on the one hand, it seems evident how CCI tends to outperform the other two methods 351 over dry areas such as Australia and South Africa, but on the other hand, a region like the U.S. is almost 352 equally subdivided among the three datasets, where LIS performs better in the East, LST in the West 353 and CCI in the center.
-Differences among products can be partially explained by the differences in the 354 soil layer monitored by each dataset, i.e., microwave system capturing skin soil moisture whereas 355 Lisflood models the full root zone; indeed, even if the use of monthly anomalies allows minimizing 356 some of the discrepancies, skin soil moisture remains more reliable for dry/bare areas (Das et al., 2015).
-357 Even if these considerations partially explain the agreement/disagreement of the three datasets, it is not 358 straightforward to pinpoint in detail climate and/or vegetation derived patterns in the spatial distribution 359 of the TC outputs.
-360
+Overall, on one hand, it seems evident how CCI tends to outperform the other two methods over dry areas such as Australia and South Africa, but on the other hand, a region like the U.S. is almost equally subdivided among the three models, where LIS performs better in the East, LST in the West and CCI in the center.
+Differences among models can be partially explained by the differences in the soil layer monitored by each dataset, i.e., microwave system capturing skin soil moisture whereas Lisflood models the full root zone; indeed, even if the use of monthly anomalies allows minimizing some of the discrepancies, skin soil moisture remains more reliable for dry/bare areas (Das et al., 2015).